supermarsx/smsgate/spec.md

 - Provide a small, two-piece system that relays SMS messages from an Android device to a server.
 - Allow multiple browser clients to view the latest received SMS messages in real time.
 - Provide token-based access control for both phone-to-server and browser-to-server communications.
+- Minimize operational overhead (no database required, simple configuration, easy to deploy).
+- Preserve privacy by only sharing what is required to identify and route messages.

 ## 2. High-Level Architecture
 - **smsrelay2 (Android app, Kotlin native)** listens for incoming SMS and forwards messages to the server.
 - **smsgate (Next.js + ws server, TypeScript)** exposes HTTP API endpoints and a WebSocket channel.
 - **smsgate web client** (Next.js React) authenticates via a token and receives messages over WebSocket.
+- **Persistence adapters** optionally store message history in memory or JSON file storage.

 ## 3. Components
 ### 3.1 smsgate Server